Cignal TV: Kapatid Channel

+Kapatid Channel is a Philippine cable television channel owned by TV5 Network Inc. and MQuest Ventures, The channel airs simulcast and re-running programs from its main channel TV5 and its sister cable channels BuKo and Sari-Sari Channel (now defunct) and it also airs some movies from MQuest Ventures (under its predecessors, Studio5 and Cignal Entertainment).

 One PH

 One PH is a 24/7 Filipino-language news/talk and public affairs channel.
 The channel predominantly airs simulcasts of Radyo5 (now True FM) programs.
 This channel replaced AksyonTV's "teleradyo" segment when it rebranded as 5 Plus on January 13, 2019.
 One PH started its official broadcasting on February 18, 2019.

 One News

 One News is a 24-hour English-language news and public affairs channel in partnership with MVP-owned media properties News5, The Philippine Star, BusinessWorld, Bloomberg TV Philippines and content provider Probe Productions.
 It was launched on May 28, 2018.

 One Sports+

 One Sports+ is a sports and entertainment cable/satellite television channel.
 It was launched on January 9, 2019.
 This counterpart of One Sports channel was renamed to One Sports+, as terrestrial television channel of One Sports was launched on March 8, 2020, replacing 5 Plus.

-Sari-Sari Channel

-Sari-Sari Channel is a 24-hour all-Filipino general entertainment channel joint-ventured by TV5 Network, Cignal TV and Viva Entertainment.
-It airs programs and movies from both the Viva portfolio and TV5 with channel's original productions in partnership with TV5's talents.
-It was launched on January 15, 2016.
+True TV

+True TV is a pay-television channel of Cignal.
+It serves as a television feed of 105.9 True FM Manila.